 web.config, and other individual files.

-NuGet 2.x will attempt to resolve dependency conflicts during the installation of each individual package, which includes package restore.
+packages.config, NuGet attempts to resolve dependency conflicts during the installation of each individual package.
 That is, if Package A is being installed and depends on Package B, and Package B is already listed in

-packages.config as a dependency of something else, NuGet will compare the versions of Package B being requested and attempt to find a version that will satisfy all version constraints.
-Specifically, NuGet will select the lower major.minor version that satisfies dependencies.
+packages.config as a dependency of something else, NuGet compares the versions of Package B being requested and attempts to find a version that satisfies all version constraints.
+Specifically, NuGet selects the lower major.minor version that satisfies dependencies.

 DependencyVersion attribute in